-Year 2005 Goals
+Year 2006 Goals

-- Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Continue and expand implementation of minority intern program with HNTB, CH2M HILL, and Milwaukee County. - Achieve and surpass our DBE goal of 10 percent. - Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha areas.
+- Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Continue and expand implementation of minority intern program. - Achieve and surpass our DBE goal of 10 percent. - Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic and particularly include Milwaukee, Racine, Kenosha, and Waukesha areas.
 In particular, outreach and involvement will be achieved on the regional land use and transportation plan reevaluation and short-range transit plans for Cities of Kenosha and Racine and Milwaukee County. - Implement Commission public involvement process, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan.